jmitchell-accesio/AIOSerial/README.md

 The ttyS devices are created in order, so ttyS4 is Port A and ttyS5 is Port B.

-### Kernels 3.13 through 4.13
-These kernels will successfully detect and install all ACCES PCI and PCIe serial cards, but the fourth port of four-port PCIe cards will be installed at an incorrect base address.
+## Fourth port at wrong address.
+### This issue only affects four port cards

+On some kernel versions the fourth port of a four port ACCES PCI COM card will be set to the wrong address.
+Depending on your distribution the patch to address this may have been backported to your kernel.

 For example, For example, an mPCIe-COM-4SM installs as follows...
 ```bash